harms-haus/jestir/docs/prd.md

 ### Story 3.4: Web API Preparation

 As a developer,
-I want to expose CLI functionality through a Python API, so that a future web interface can use it.
+I want to expose CLI functionality through a Node.js API, so that a future web interface can use it.

 **Acceptance Criteria:**

-1. Python module with public API for all CLI commands
+1. Node.js module with public API for all CLI commands
-2. Async support for long-running operations
+2. Async/await support for long-running operations
 3. Progress callbacks for generation stages
 4. Error handling returns structured responses
 5. Session management for parallel story generation
-6. Comprehensive docstrings for API methods
+6. Comprehensive JSDoc documentation for API methods
 7. Unit tests for API layer

 ### Story 3.5: Batch Operations Support